 Students who have earned fewer than 24 semester hours of credit must earn a cumulative grade point average of 1.70 or higher at the end of each semester in order to be activities eligible for the following semester.
 All other students must earn a cumulative grade point average of 2.0 or higher at the end of each semester in order to be activities eligible for the next semester.
 Incompletes and WF (Withdrew Failing) will have the same effect as an F (Failure) on the student’s grade point average.
 Grades for all courses found on your Maranatha transcript will affect your activities eligibility.
 For transfer students, this will begin after the first semester at Maranatha.

 Study is your primary responsibility while you are in college.
-Preparation for lifelong, vocational ministry involves the rigorous work of developing and sustaining vital study habits.
+Preparation for lifelong ministry involves the rigorous work of developing and sustaining vital study habits.
 Active involvement in Christian service enables you to apply the principles you have learned in the classroom in outreach ministries.
-In order to promote the understanding, accurate interpretation, and application of biblical truth, diligent study must be a priority
+In order to promote the understanding, accurate interpretation, and application of biblical truth, diligent study must be a priority.

 The following restrictions apply to activities ineligible students:

-• May not attend away College or Academy athletic contests.
+- May not attend away University or Academy athletic contests.

 Note: Athletic eligibility may also be affected by various athletic conference policies.
 Each athlete should check with the Athletic Director to determine criteria for each particular sport.
 The activities eligibility record is maintained in the Registrar’s Office.
 A transfer student’s prior work must meet Maranatha’s standards of eligibility for the first semester enrolled at Maranatha.